Compelling Reasons to do Business in the Region

 James Golsen

-Deputy Director General of the U.S. and Foreign Commercial Service Global Markets
+Deputy Director General @ U.S. Commercial Service

 Jim Golsen serves as Deputy Director General of the U.S. and Foreign Commercial Service at the International Trade Administration (ITA), the U.S. government’s primary commercial diplomacy, export, and investment promotion agency.
 He manages a staff of more than 1,450 trade professionals across more than 225 domestic and overseas trade offices.